Monopolization Is Killing Art

 As the Times reported this week, until now regulators have “exercised restraint in enforcing antitrust laws” against tech companies.
 Now a “cascade of antitrust lawsuits, with three cases targeting Google and two suits against Facebook” is tumbling into the courts, with lawyers from Texas and nine other states alleging that the company is collecting our data too much and too often.
 Google meanwhile maintains a monopoly over digital advertising, according to a paper by Dana Srinivasan, “by engaging in conduct that lawmakers prohibit in other electronic trading markets,” like sharing superior trading information with Google-owned intermediaries.

 House Democrats recently reported that Google, Amazon, Apple, and Facebook are all holding literal monopoly power over their respective tech sectors.
 As the Democrats put it in their 449-page report, all four of these corporate titans were once “scrappy underdog[s],” which have now swollen to the point that Mark Zuckerberg can write in an internal memo that Facebook “can likely always just buy any competitive startups.”
-He bought both Instagram and WhatsApp, after all, just as Google’s parent company, Alphabet, bought YouTube and Amazon bought Whole Foods and Waze.
+He bought both Instagram and WhatsApp, after all, just as Google’s parent company, Alphabet, bought YouTube and Waze and Amazon bought Whole Foods.*

 These companies only have more power under pandemic conditions, not less.
 After a terrible year for independent artists and companies, this monopolization of the tech sector, and the concomitant homogenization of culture, is going to gather steam.
 When we’re all stuck at home, we lose access to the flavor of creative rebellion that comes from making things with your friends in your free time.
 We’re forced to connect on social media, which is structured by the very power hierarchies that are undermining cultural diversity in the first place.

-Note: *A previous version of this article incorrectly stated that Amazon bought Waze; it is owned by Alphabet.